vaga0/go_filecrypto/README.md

 ### CLi

-switch to your directory then run main.go
+Switch to your directory then run main.go
 ```bash
 go run main.go
 ```